lewis-revill/morello-sdk/README.md

 	return 0;
 }
 ```
 At this point you have everything you need.
-Source the develpment kit enviromnent file:
+Source the development kit environment file:
 ```
 source /morello/env/morello-pcuabi-env
 ```